roceledon/api-register-ro/README.md

 # api-register-ro

 # API register Ragnarok Online
-- API para crear cuentas de ragnarok online en un servidor emulado rathena, se debe consumir desde su página web
+- API to create accounts of ragnarok online in a server emulated rathena, you must consume from your web page.